-To ensure that we enable and encourage third party collaboration and interaction, we proactively seek both NIA and NIC project ideas through Calls for Proposals.
-This provides an opportunity for organisations that have a long standing relationship with the electricity industry but also organisations that have historically focussed on other areas to proactively be involved in electricity innovation, often bringing a wider perspective to new problems and challenges in the industry.
-In Autumn 2020, to empower our communities to innovate and be part of the energy transition, we will run our first Community Energy Innovation call for NIA project ideas.
+To ensure that we enable and encourage third party collaboration and interaction, we proactively seek both NIA and NIC project ideas through calls for proposals.
+This provides an opportunity for organisations that have a long standing relationship with the electricity industry but also organisations that have historically focused on other areas to proactively be involved in electricity innovation, often bringing a wider perspective to new problems and challenges in the industry.

-We also attend a variety of well-established events, such as CIRED, Cenex-LCV and Utility Week Live to ensure that we facilitate a suitable opportunity for individuals and organisations to interact with our innovation and wider business teams to discuss existing and future projects.
+We also attend a variety of well established events, such as CIRED, Cenex-LCV and Utility Week Live to ensure that we facilitate a suitable opportunity for individuals and organisations to interact with our innovation and wider business teams to discuss existing and future projects.

 We look to collaborate with our distribution network colleagues but also with transmission and gas network operators and system operator.
 We do this by participating in ENA working groups that enable close collaboration and interaction with all network operators.

-We are also contributing to the Open Networks Project which aims to transform how electricity networks work and brings together nine of the UK and Ireland's electricity grid operators, respected academics, Non-Government Organisations (NGO), Government departments and Ofgem.
+We are also contributing to the Open Networks project which aims to transform how electricity networks work and brings together nine of the UK and Ireland's electricity grid operators, respected academics, Non-Government Organisations (NGO), government departments and Ofgem.
 Through the Collaborative Energy Portfolio (CEP), we are working with other DNOs to identify common problems and deliver collaboratively funded projects to solve them.
-We delivered 62 IFI projects and 19 LCNF projects in previous price control periods.